twice02/Java-Programmering-24/exercises/solutions/Code/Indexing/Indexing - Solution.md

 `java.lang.ArrayIndexOutOfBoundsException` contains *java.lang* which is simply the core classes within Java (exceptions are one of these classes).

-`ArrayIndexOutOfBoundsException`: The type of exception that was thrown, meaning that this could be seen as the type of error that causes the program to not compile.
-Just reading the error message out loud will give you a hint of what type of error this is.
+`ArrayIndexOutOfBoundsException`: The type of exception that was thrown.
+Reading the error message out loud will give you a hint of what type of error this is.
 An Array which Index is out of bounds.
 Out of bounds meaning that the program wants to access an index of an array which does not exist.

 `Index 5 out of bounds for length 5`: The cause of the out of bound exception is at index number 5. for length 5 indicates that the length of the array is 5.
 But wait, if the code tries to access index 5 in an array of length 5, why does it complain?
 Remember that we start at index 0, which means that we loop over index 0,1,2,3,4,5 (6 times, despite there only being 5 elements).